acid-info/rnd-umami/README.md

 # Umami Research

-Please change the postgres credentials as you want.
+This project sets up the [Umami](https://umami.is/) analytics platform with a PostgreSQL database.

+> **Note**: Change the default PostgreSQL credentials if you're using this in production.

+---

-## Option 1: docker-compose
+## Option 1: Using `docker-compose`

-1. Check `docker-compose.yaml`
+1. Review the `docker-compose.yaml`.

 ```yaml
 version: "3.8"